MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/network/README.md

 From left to right, the tools are:

-  - **Enable/Disable network traffic capturing (F5/SHIFT+ F5)** starts and stops the recording of network traffic.
+  - **Enable/Disable network traffic capturing (Ctrl + E)** starts and stops the recording of network traffic.

-  - **Export captured traffic** saves the data you've recorded to an XML or CSV (comma separated value) format.
+  - **Export captured traffic as a HAR** (Ctrl + S) saves the data you've recorded to a .har file (HTTP Archive specification -- captures page loading information in a JSON format).

   - **Always refresh from server** is a toggle switch with on and off states.
-When on, Internet Explorer 11 downloads all page elements from the remote server, not from the browser cache.
+When on, Microsoft Edge downloads all page elements from the remote server, not from the browser cache.

-  - **Clear browser cache (CTRL + R)** removes saved files from the browser's cache.
+  - **Clear cache** removes saved files from the browser's cache.
 Browsers commonly save page elements to disk and use them again for faster reloads.
 When you're trying to get the true measure of a page's load time, clearing the cache makes sure all elements are being downloaded from the network.

   - **Clear cookies** ensures that all cookies related to the current domain are removed, so that you get the experience of loading the page for the first time.

   - **Clear entries on navigate** is a toggle switch with on and off states.
 When in the off state, network traffic for a window or tab is recorded continuously as the browser moves from page to page.
 When in the on state, recorded traffic is cleared each time you navigate to a new page.
 This is turned on by default.

-  - **Clear all entries** clears all recorded network traffic from the tool.
+  - **Clear session** clears all recorded network traffic from the tool.

-  - **Filter by Content Type** lets you restrict the type of content displayed.
+  - **Content type filter** lets you restrict the type of content displayed.
 Click for a drop down menu of content types, currently offering: Documents, Style sheets, Images, Scripts, Media, Fonts, XHR, and Other.
 The default is to show all, but you can limit it to any combination of those you choose.

   - **Find** (far right, not pictured) provides a text search in the item paths, so you can easily find specific files.

 By default, a summary view is displayed, as seen here.